JCao-CMU/18224-tapeout-i2cdriver/README.md

 ## Overview

 This is a I2C to byte converter which converts I2C message to a parallel 8-pin output and vice versa.
 Good for using with LCD display or other device that requires parallel data in.

+The Address of this device is `0x49`, fixed.
 <!-- (high-level overview of what your project does, in a few lines) -->

 ## How it Works